 Disclaimer.
 I am not affiliated with the Internet Archive, Brave and this is my personal experience.
 I do not provide any support or assistant for removing your site or page.
 I also cannot remove your site.
-This page does not have any affiliate links or ads, so I’m not making money by sharing this with you.
-If you found this helpful and want to say thanks why not buy me a coffee!
+This page does not have any ads, so I’m not making money by sharing this with you.
+If you found this helpful and want to say thanks why not buy me a coffee or buy my book on Amazon.
+Thanks!

 If you’re in a hurry, scroll down to the 5 Easy Steps to Remove your Website from Archive.org